rafidmorshedi/suss-website-redesign/pages/triplist.md

 **22 - 33rd Borenore**
 *Come for the caves, stay for the food and wine*
-**Note: this trip is tentative subject to the availability of trip leaders.
+**Note: this trip is tentative subject to the availability of the trip leader.
 Sign ups are to reserve positions.**
 Trip Organiser: Ian (cooperi4@bigpond.com)

 ## November Trips